 Insomnia and Aging

-The prevalence of insomnia is higher among older adults.
-44 percent of older persons experience one or more of the night-time symptoms of insomnia at least
+The prevalence of insomnia is higher among elderly adults.
+About 44 percent of older persons experience one or more of the night-time symptoms of insomnia

-a few nights per week or more.
-Insomnia may be chronic (lasting over one month) or acute (lasting a few days or weeks) and is often related to an underlying
+at least a few nights per week or more.
+Insomnia may be chronic (lasting over one month) or acute (lasting a few days or weeks) and is often related

 What causes insomnia?